- What makes Swiss Diamond superior?

 Swiss Diamond cookware not only promotes healthy cooking, it is also backed by the American Vegetarian Association (AVA).
 Designed for use without oils, fats or cooking spray, our pans can help you cut calories and fats that you did not even know you were consuming.
 "The Swiss Diamond fry pan performed beyond our team's expectations," explains AVA Executive Director Len Torine, "There was virtually no sticking of any food particles during our tests and we were impressed that not even melted cheese would stick to the pan".

 Take the first step to living a healthier life by allowing Swiss Diamond to help you add more fruits and vegetables to your diet!
-To see healthy recipes, click here, and for more information on the AVA and how we earned the AVA Certification, click here
+If you are looking forhealthy and delicious recipes, and for more information on the AVA and how we earned the, AVA Certification.

 10. Does Swiss Diamond use PFOA?